Bayesian Smooth-Fit Extrapolation of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ Astrophysical $S$ Factor: Bayesian formalism

-In the present context, the data $D$ consist of a heterogeneous collection of direct and indirect measurements of the $^{12}\mathrm{C}+{}^{12}\mathrm{C}$ fusion reaction, each characterized by a measured (or derived) value of the astrophysical factor and an associated uncertainty.
-The goal is not to infer $S(E)$ independently at each energy, but rather to determine a smooth global representation that is statistically consistent with all available data and suitable for low-energy extrapolation.
+Accordingly, the MAP (maximum a posteriori) coefficient vector is attained at the same point as the maximum-likelihood estimate, and therefore at the same point as the minimum-\(\chi^2\) solution.

-In the general formulation, the quantity of physical interest is the probability density $P(S|D)$ for the $S$ factor.
-In practice, however, $S(E)$ is not treated as an independent variable but is specified by a finite set of polynomial coefficients $\bm{a}$ through the adopted parametrization, Eq.~(\ref{eqpoly1}).
-The experimental data therefore constrain the coefficients $\bm{a}$, leading naturally to the posterior distribution $P(\bm{a}\,|\,D)$, which gives the probability density of $\bm{a}$ for a given dataset $D$.
-The posterior probability density for $S(E)$ at a given energy is then obtained by mapping the coefficient posterior onto $S(E)$ through the model relation $S(E)=S(E;\bm{a})$.
+The dataset \(D\) consists of the adopted direct measurements and the inverse-kinematics data of Ref.~\cite{NanWang}, each characterized by a measured or derived value of the modified astrophysical factor \(S^{*}\) and an associated uncertainty.
+The aim is not to infer \(S^{*}(E)\) independently at each energy, but rather to determine a smooth global representation that is statistically consistent with the adopted dataset and suitable for extrapolation to lower energies.